Date of birth

 After a successful trial period of 30 starts and two goals along with an UEFA Europa League trophy, the Spanish club decided to make the deal permanent, and in June 2014 he officially signed for the Sevillistas for a fee of around the £1.5 million mark.

-Runners-up to Real Madrid in the UEFA Super Cup at the start of the 2014/15 campaign, at the age of 26, Carriço still remains an important cog in their starting-eleven, and is still adding to his major honours list with another UEFA Europa League trophy last May, after beating Dnipro 3-2 in Warsaw.
+Runners-up to Real Madrid in the UEFA Super Cup at the start of the 2014/15 campaign, at the age of 26, Carriço still remains an important cog in their starting XI, and is still adding to his major honours list with another UEFA Europa League trophy last May, after beating Dnipro 3-2 in Warsaw.